ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-I consider myself as a biomedical roboticist who is dedicated to the product as a whole, I do what is necessary - devoted to the task at hand by learning across several disciplines constantly.
+I'm a biomedical roboticist who is dedicated to the product as a whole and devoted to the task at hand, learning across several disciplines constantly.
 I choose to work on medical devices as it is highly satisfying to provide quality health care at an affordable cost.

 <br>

 Research Interests

+Areas: Mechtronics, Biomedical Optics, Digital Signal Processing, MEMS.

 Applications: Endoscopic Imaging Devices, Medical Sensors and Actuators.

-Areas: Mechtronics, Biomedical Optics, Digital Signal Processing, MEMS.

 <br>